maricarmartin/Git-Food/README.md

 GIT.FOOD is user friendly and convenient website if you’re looking for a restaurant to enjoy dine in with a specific cuisine.
 You’ll see nearby places and you also check the local weather plus current time is displayed on the page.

-is a website where you can find a place to eat, search for different cuisine, look for

 ## Problem / Motivation

 As a group we choose an app concept that we all understood and have had experience using.